 4 The Sprague Mansion

-In the mid-1800s, Lucy Chase Sprague lost her fortune and died penniless at the Sprague Mansion on Cranston Street in Cranston, Rhode Island.
-The property has stood with a dark cloud over it ever since.
-In 1967, Robert and Viola Lynch moved into the 28-bedrooom mansion that featured its very own creepy Doll Room.
+In the mid‑1800s, Lucy Chase Sprague lost her fortune and died impoverished within the walls of the Sprague Mansion on Cranston Street in Cranston, Rhode Island.
+The sprawling estate later became the residence of Robert and Viola Lynch in 1967, who moved into the 28‑room mansion featuring a famously eerie Doll Room.

-In the late 1960s, night watchman Bob Lynch Jr. and a few of his friends had the blankets thrown off their beds.
-Using a makeshift Ouija board, they contacted a ghost that spelled out: “Tell my story!”
-Another entity that haunts the place is a ghost by the name of Amasa Sprague, whose body was discovered bludgeoned to death close to the house in 1843.
+During the late 1960s, night watchman Bob Lynch Jr. and his friends experienced blankets being ripped from their beds.
+Using a makeshift Ouija board, they contacted a spirit that spelled out, “Tell my story!”
+Another unsettling presence is the ghost of Amasa Sprague, whose body was discovered bludgeoned near the house in 1843, adding a murderous historical layer to the hauntings.

 3 The Danny LaPlante Killings